Directed Ramsey and Anti-Ramsey Schemes and the Flexible Atom Conjecture: Directed Ramsey Schemes

-So we ask: for which $m>1$ is there a prime $p$ so that there exists a Directed Ramsey algebra (resp., a Directed Anti-Ramsey Algebra) over $\zp$?
-(Note to experts in relation algebras: we refer to the explicit combinatorial objects of Definitions \ref{def:1} and \ref{def:2} as Directed (Anti-)Ramsey algebras, and to the associated abstract algebras as Directed (Anti-)Ramsey Relation algebras, following Kowalski and Maddux.
-We observe, for example, that the 1-color Directed Anti-Ramsey Relation algebra is the so-called point algebra, and is not finitely representable.)
+\begin{question}[Open] For which $m > 1$ is there a prime $p$ such that there exists an $m$-color directed Ramsey scheme (respectively, directed anti-Ramsey scheme) over $\mathbb{F}_{p}$? \end{question}

+\begin{remark} As a comment for the experts, we refer to the explicit combinatorial structures in Definitions \ref{defRamsey} and \ref{defAntiRamsey} as directed (anti-)Ramsey schemes, and to the associated relation algebras as directed (anti-)Ramsey relation algebras, following Kowalski \cite{KowalskiRamsey} and Maddux \cite{MadduxRamsey1982}.
+We observe, for instance, that the $1$-color directed anti-Ramsey algebra is the so-called point algebra, and it is not finitely representable. \end{remark}

+We now introduce a key lemma that limits our search space for directed (anti-)Ramsey schemes over a fixed prime $p$.